 4 Additional Services

-(a) Prosple will provide support and hosting services in connection with the Platform in accordance with the provisions of these Terms and subject to the Fees (if any) set out in the Commercial Terms.
+(a) Prosple will provide support and hosting services in connection with the Platform in accordance with the provisions of these Terms and subject to the Fees (if any) set out in any invoice.

 5 Intellectual Property

-(a) Client acknowledges that Prosple owns or licences all intellectual property rights in any Content and the Prosple Platform, and that these Terms do not transfer ownership of any intellectual property rights of Prosple or any third party.
+(a) The Partner acknowledges that Prosple owns or licences all intellectual property rights in any Content and the Platform, and that these Terms do not transfer ownership of any intellectual property rights of Prosple or any third party.

-(b) Client must notify Prosple immediately if it becomes aware of any:
+(b) The Partner must notify Prosple immediately if it becomes aware of any: